This post may contain affiliate links.Please read our disclosure policy.

 • To make rolling out the pie crust easier, take the dough out of the fridge 10 minutes before rolling it out.

 • Blind baking: This means either fully or partially baking the crust before adding a filling.
 Chill the crust after assembling the pie before putting it in the oven so it keeps its shape.
-Line the crust with parchment paper and completely fill it with either pie weights or dried beans, uncooked rice works too.
+Line the crust with parchment paper and fill it with either pie weights or dried beans, uncooked rice works too.
 Then bake it!

 • Fluting the edge: Use two hands to flute the edge of the pie crust by pushing your finger from one hand in between the thumb and index finger of the opposite hand (see images in the post).